Zymbit-Docs/docs/content/bootware/zbcli/imager/index.md

   Overlay image from files added with zb-manifest
 ```

 The script will ask for an optional image version.
 This is entirely for your use.
-It is not used by Bootware®.
+It is not used by Bootware.

 Next, the script will ask for a private key with which to sign the image.
 If you are using an SCM or an HSM6, hardware signing by a key from the SCM or HSM is available.
 Software signing is also available for all products.
 You can choose to create a new key, or use an existing key.
 Pre-existing software keys will require a key file in PEM format.
 Pre-existing hardware keys will require providing information as to which slot on the SCM or HSM6 contains the key.
 Below, we selected to use and create a new software key.